Applications now open

 More information will become available closer to the intake period.

-If you are interested in an apprenticeship or traineeship with the NTG, please email the following details to email@example.com
+If you are interested in a traineeship with the NTG, please email the following details to email@example.com

 Once you register your interest, the Employment Programs Unit (EPU) will provide you with recruitment details and application opening dates.

-The Northern Territory Government is the largest employer in the Territory and offers a diverse range of employment opportunities on completion of an apprenticeship/traineeship.
+The Northern Territory Government is the largest employer in the Territory and offers a diverse range of employment opportunities on completion of a traineeship.

-Apprentices and trainees are employed on a fixed term (temporary) basis for the duration of their apprenticeship/traineeship and have a distinct advantage of applying for on-going (permanent) government jobs, having gained relevant hands-on experience.
-Apprentices and trainees also have access to employment programs that will prepare them for future employment opportunities in government.
+Trainees are employed on a fixed term (temporary) basis for the duration of their traineeship and have a distinct advantage of applying for on-going (permanent) government jobs, having gained relevant hands-on experience.
+Trainees also have access to employment programs that will prepare them for future employment opportunities in government.

-Apprentices and trainees are encouraged to actively plan their own career path using the skills, knowledge and experience gained through their apprenticeship/traineeship.
+Trainees are encouraged to actively plan their own career path using the skills, knowledge and experience gained through their traineeship.

-On successful completion, apprentices and trainees may also have the opportunity to further their studies in their chosen field at a higher level.
+On successful completion trainees may also have the opportunity to further their studies in their chosen field at a higher level.

 It's all been totally new for me, but what I have learned so far has been pretty exciting.